-Good jewellery not only makes you look and feel good, but like any piece of decorative art, can be highly collectible and a solid investment.
+Good jewellery not only makes you look and feel great, but like any piece of decorative art, can be highly collectible and a solid investment.

 We have too often seen beautiful jewellery destroyed due to a wrongly directed spray of perfume, being showered in or badly stored.